maxaeon/EQ-bench/README.md

 | **Inspiration** | *Humanity’s-Last-Exam*, HELM, EQ-Bench, ETHOS, EmpatheticDialogues |
 | **Lead org** | tentatively *Inflection AI* research group |
 | **Contact** | placeholder: Max Parks, research lead maxaeonparks@gmail.com |
-SERA-X is an open benchmark for evaluating emotional intelligence in AI systems.
-This repository collects design documents and sample datasets.
-Visitors can use the issue templates **Add a Source** and **Add a Construct** to automatically append references and constructs to the datasets `docs/literature.json` and `data/construct_submissions.json`.
-For guidance, see [docs/persisting_constructs.md](docs/persisting_constructs.md) and the [Quick GitHub Guide](docs/quick_github_guide.md).

 ---